-Comparison is made between KNN and Isolation Forest Algorithm performance in AIT Log Data Set V1.0.
-The description Data set is described in Figure 4.
-Both Training and Testing and each algorithm are done in the same Google Colab environment.
-The CPU total time is taken as time measure using command.
-From the below Figure, it can be observed that KNN did outstanding in the Training phase with almost perfect in all three metrics with minimal time effort but failed to replicate its Test data set.
+Table 6.
+Comparison of KNN and isolation forest algorithm performance in AIT log data set V1.0 can be observed that KNN did outstanding in the Training phase with almost perfect in all three metrics with minimal time effort but failed to replicate its Test data set.
 The isolation Forest algorithm did super well in the Training dataset and even better on the Test data set.
 Though KNN took no time during Training the data, Isolation Forest was way faster in predicting the test data.
 Thus, we could conclude that Isolation Forest performs better on anomaly detection in an accurate data set with a higher result more efficiently.
-The results of Comparison of KNN and Isolation Forest Algorithm performance in AIT Log Data Set V1.0 is shown in Table 3 below.
+The results of Comparison of KNN and Isolation Forest Algorithm performance in AIT Log Data Set V1.0 is shown in Table 6 below.

-Algorithm For Traini ng Data For Test D ata Training Testing Accuracy Precision Recall Accuracy Precision Recall Time Time KNN 0.99 0.99 0.99 0.94 0.99 0.95 46.7ms 4min 41s Isolation Forest 0.99 0.85 0.95 0.98 0.9 0.91 2.9s 1.32s • •
+Algorithm For Training Data For Test Data Testing Accuracy curacy Precision Recall Accuracy Precision Recall Time Time KNN 0.99 0.99 0.99 0.94 0.99 0.95 46.7ms 4min 41s Isolation Forest 0.99 0.85 0.95 0.98 0.9 0.91 2.9s 1.32s